 4. NEW ORLEANS’ SINGER/COMPOSER OF RARE GRACE AND GRIT.

-She was a featured panelist in Americana Music Association’s “Black Equity in Americana: A Conversation” livestream in August, covered by Billboard, Rolling Stone and American Songwriter, among others.
-Lewis said “Black artists and black art have been at the heart of Americana since its inception, and now we’re in a position to address what this means from a relatively new point of view.
+When Lewis featured in the Americana Music Association’s virtual “Black Equity in Americana: A Conversation” live-stream, she stated “Black artists and black art have been at the heart of Americana since its inception, and now we’re in a position to address what this means from a relatively new point of view.
 It’s as if we’re being invited to celebrate the reality of the genre and its participants in a more overt and direct way.”